imercadouchicago/ESG_RAG_App/README.md

 ## Note

 This repository is currently under development.
-I am in the process of adapting the Playwright webscraper to scrape sustainability reports from the companies in the S&P 500 index and incorporating additional RAG techniques to improve the accuracy of the chatbot's responses.
+I am in the process of adapting the Playwright webscraper to scrape sustainability reports from the companies in the S&P 500 index.

 ## Data Sources
 The sp500.csv file: